jamescherti/tomorrow-night-deepblue-theme.el/README.md

 After downloading the theme, you need to modify your Emacs configuration file to include this theme.
 Open or create the `~/.emacs.d/init.el` directory and add the following lines of code:
 ```
-;; Add the theme's directory to the path where Emacs searches for loading files
+;; Add the theme's directory to the path where Emacs searches for loading
-;; and require the Tomorrow Night Deepblue theme
+;; files and require the Tomorrow Night Deepblue theme
 (add-to-list 'load-path "~/.emacs.d/themes/emacs-tomorrow-night-deepblue-theme")
 (require 'tomorrow-night-deepblue-theme)

-;; Disable all other themes
-(mapc #'disable-theme custom-enabled-themes)

-;; Load the Tomorrow Night Deepblue theme
-(load-theme 'tomorrow-night-deepblue)
+(color-theme-tomorrow-night-deepblue)
 ```

 ## Authors